ehmicky/autoserver/docs/pagination.md

 `find` commands are paginated by default.

 The default pagination system is cursor-based.

-For example, a paginated response will look like:
+For example, a paginated response will look like this.

 ```json
 {